sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/bhaugolikaviShayAH/Location_of_Lanka_Split_1.md

 Riddles of the Ramayana, like those of the Mahabharata are many and varied, and what is more, they are likely to remain so for ever.
 Attempting their solution or trying to interpret them is an ideal pastime for scholars and reasearch students.
 Sardar M. V. Kibe places before us in the following pages, his solution of one of the many riddles of the Ramayana : the identification of Lanka.
 Popular belief is so strong that it is almost axiomatic to associate the island fortress of Ravana with modern Ceylon.
 Few scholars have differed from the belief and among themselves, differed very widely.
 It is not surprising to find that Australia, Sumatra, the Maldivs and a place in Assam have been mentioned as possible sites of the Lanka of the Ramayana.
 As against all these, Sardar Kibe's stand is entirely different.
 He has proved with convincing arguments that the Lanka of Ravana was not beyond the southern tip of the Indian peninsula, but on the contrary, in the heart of Hindustan near the Amarakantaka peak in the Central Provinces of to-day.
 His arguments are based on data marshalled out from the Sanskrit text of Valmiki Ramayana.
-Other scholars have expressed the same view independently and produced additional [evidence](# "(i) Ghose J. C. Annals BORI.
+Other scholars have expressed the same view independently and produced additional [evidence[^1] Ghose J. C. Annals BORI.
 XIX, 84-6; Ind.
 Hist.
 Q. V. 355-56; New Ind.
 Anti.
 I. 463; (ii) Hiralal: Jha.
 Comm.
 Vol. 151-63; (iii)Ramdas G.:  Ind.
 Hist.
 Q. IV.
 339-46; (iv) Iyer T. P. :  Ramayana and Lanka, Bangalore 1940.").

+[^1]: "(i

 But the location of Lanka is not the only riddle from the epic history - Ramayana is an *Itihasa* too.
 Apart from the identification of many place names, there are other points equally knotty and perplexing.
-Take for instance, the reference to Dasaratha's [dead](# "तैलद्रोण्यां तदामात्याः संवेश्य जगतीपतिम् II.66-14.
-Even the dead body of the Brahmin s son (Sambookaepisode) was similarly kept in oil-bath-VII-75-2.") body kept in oil-bath till the return of Bharata.
+Take for instance, the reference to Dasaratha's dead[^2] was similarly kept in oil-bath-VII-75-2.") body kept in oil-bath till the return of Bharata.
 This is not known to be a custom among the Aryan people.

+[^2]: "तैलद्रोण्यां तदामात्याः संवेश्य जगतीपतिम् II.66-14.
+Even the dead body of the Brahmin s son (Sambookaepisode

 Studying the epic from a sociological point of viewwith a critical eye, some striking questions arise:Why could not Urmila accompany Lakshmana when Sita could follow Rama?
 What was Rama's object in subjecting Sita to the fire ordeal?
 How could she be exiled later, on an extremely flimsy pretext?
 Why was it necessary for the Chief of the State to kill in person an offender (Sambooka) without any trial ?